-A number of regional and subregional political declarations and resolutions have raised the profile of NCDs on social protection and economic development agendas.
-These include the Caribbean Community's Port-of-Spain declaration on noncommunicable diseases (2007); the declaration from the Regional High-level Consultation of the Americas on Noncommunicable Diseases and Obesity (2011); the NCD Declaration from the Council of Ministers of Health of Central America and Dominican Republic (2011); the Union of South American Nations resolution to strengthen intersectoral policies on NCDs (2011); the Andean ministers of health resolution on NCDs prevention and control (2010); and the Southern Cone Common Market intergovernmental commission for NCD prevention and control (2011).
-Country-based analyses of both the health care costs and the socioeconomic impacts of NCDs are demonstrating the burden and scale of these diseases, emphasizing the necessity of multisectoral actions and partnerships to tackle NCDs.
+- A number of regional and subregional political declarations and resolutions have 15. raised the profile of NCDs on social protection and economic development agendas. the Caribbean Community's Port-of-Spain include declaration noncommunicable diseases (2007); the declaration from the Regional High-level Consultation of the Americas on Noncommunicable Diseases and Obesity (2011); the NCD Declaration from the Council of Ministers of Health of Central America and Dominican Republic (2011); the Union of South American Nations resolution to strengthen intersectoral policies on NCDs (2011); the Andean ministers of health resolution on NCDs prevention and control (2010); and the Southern Cone Common Market intergovernmental commission for NCD prevention and control (2011).
+Countrybased analyses of both the health care costs and the socioeconomic impacts of NCDs are demonstrating the burden and scale of these diseases, emphasizing the necessity of multisectoral actions and partnerships to tackle NCDs. - 16.
 PAHO has launched the Pan American Forum for Action on NCDs (PAFNCDs) as a platform for dialogue and to catalyze the implementation of multisectoral approaches aimed at promoting healthy lifestyles, protecting health, and preventing NCDs.
-PAFNCDs has selected seven priority areas and is currently implementing two multi-stakeholder initiatives: the Women's Cancer Initiative, focused on cervical and breast cancers, and the Multi-stakeholder Consortium for Dietary Salt Reduction.
-The Pan American Alliance for Nutrition and Development and the Pan American Conference on Obesity are other Region-wide forum for multisectoral action aimed at addressing obesity, particularly in children, and NCDs.
-Civil society partnerships on NCDs have also expanded in the Region and examples include the Healthy Caribbean Coalition and the Healthy Latin American Coalition.
-At the national level, Argentina, Brazil, Canada, Mexico, and Trinidad and Tobago have established their multisectoral partnership mechanisms and/or approaches.
+PAFNCDs has selected seven priority areas and is currently implementing two multistakeholder initiatives: the Women's Cancer Initiative, focused on cervical and breast cancers, and the Multi-stakeholder Consortium for Dietary Salt Reduction.

-Specific Objective 1.1: Promote integration of NCD prevention in sectors outside of health, at the government level, and conducted in partnership with a wide range of non-state actors, as appropriate, such as agriculture, trade, education, labor, development, finance, urban planning, environment, and transportation.
+Specific Objective 1.1: Promote integration of NCD prevention in sectors outside of health, such as agriculture, trade, education, labor, development, finance, urban planning, environment, and transportation.

-1.1.1 Number of countries with mutisectoral NCD prevention policies, frameworks and actions in at least three sectors outside the health sector at the government level and conducted in partnership with a wide range of non-state actors, as appropriate, (e.g. agriculture, trade, education, labor, development, finance, urban planning, environment and transportation).
+1.1.1 Number of countries with mutisectoral NCD prevention policies, efforts and actions in at least three sectors outside the health sector at the government level and conducted in partnership with a wide range of non-state actors, as appropriate, (e.g. agriculture, trade, education, labor, development, finance, urban planning, environment and transportation).

-(Baseline is 5; target in 2019 is 16; target in 2025 is 26)
+(Baseline is 4; target in 2019 is 15; target in 2025 is 25)